-- Meeting expected level of development

-- Exceeding expected levels or,

-- Not yet reaching expected levels (emerging)
+- Meeting expected level of development - Not yet reaching expected levels (emerging)

 Each child has a learning journey which reflects child initiated and adult led achievements as well as ongoing observations.
 This document is available to parents and is shared at parents meetings throughout the academic year.